Morton Klein: Zionist Organization of America

-Opposition to the Boycott, Divestment, and Sanctions movement

-Klein is an active voice against the Boycott, Divestment and Sanctions movement against Israel, once speaking on the issue in an address to the Israeli Knesset.

-Qatar controversy

-On June 19, 2018, Mother Jones reported that Qatar had donated $100,000 to the ZOA through lobbyist Joey Allaham.
-Allaham first contributed $50,000 to the ZOA on November 2, 2017, shortly before the group's annual gala on November 17 in which former Qatari diplomat Ahmed Al-Rumaihi was present, at the invitation of Allaham.
-The second $50,000 contribution from Allaham to the ZOA came on January 23, 2018, a few weeks after Klein visited Doha.
-Klein had been under the impression that the money came from Allaham's personal finances and had ZOA return the funds when it was discovered otherwise.
+Controversies

+Statements on Profiling of Muslims

+Klein has stated his belief that the U.S. should engage in religious profiling of Muslims.
+"In an era in which the vast majority of terrorism is committed by Muslims, in order to protect American citizens, we should adopt the same profiling policies as Israel and be more thorough in vetting Muslims," he told The Forward.
+Klein said he would also support profiling of Jews under certain circumstances.
+"If most terror were committed by Jews I would support profiling Jews."
+In 2012 he voiced opposition to Palestinian statehood, saying "Statehood will only promote the Palestinians’ terrorist agenda.
+Statehood is not the answer." and said that the illegal Israeli settlements in Israeli-occupied land are a "fake issue".

 Natalie Portman, "beautiful" but not "too bright"

 In April 2018, Klein tweeted: "Natalie Portman's absurd, uninformed, inaccurate, dangerous views on Israel, while ignoring the anti-Semitic, pro-terrorist views/actions of Hamas and the Palestinian Authority gives credibility and legitimacy to the ludicrous, false, nonsensical belief that beautiful women aren't too bright."
 Portman had refused to accept the Genesis Prize in Israel, protesting the killing of Palestinian demonstrators on the Gaza Strip border.
 Klein was accused of misogyny.
 He first dismissed the criticism by citing an "attractive and smart" female staffer, but later apologised for his comments.